geteebeee/Philosophers/README.md

 ## 🧩 Overview

 Each philosopher alternates between eating, sleeping, and thinking.
-To eat, a philosopher must take two forks — one on the left and one on the right.
+To eat, a philosopher must take two forks, one on the left and one on the right.
 Proper synchronization ensures no deadlocks or data races occur.

 ## ⚙️ Build